What is a Cyber Security Degree?

 - You can identify and define computing requirements needed to solve problems

-- Develop and hone communication skills as well as learn to make judgements in computing practice based on legal and ethical principles
+- Develop and hone communication skills as well as learn to make judgments in computing practice based on legal and ethical principles

 - Professional skills, such as establishing and meeting goals, project planning and risk management may be part of the curriculum